-The College of Engineering offers a variety of work environments for students to utilize when working on course-related projects.
+The College of Engineering offers a variety of work environments for students working on course-related projects.
 These spaces range from completely open-access areas to those that require intensive training for access.
 The areas listed below are structured to provide you the tools necessary to complete successively more complicated projects as you move through the curriculum in the College.

 Collaborative Design and Integration Studio (CD+IS)

 The CD+IS in Driftmier 329 is an open-access space for all students to utilize for collaborative student projects.
-A variety of spaces and resources are available in the Studio including high-power workstations, two small-group meeting rooms, a large collaborative space, and a 3D printing and digitizing (2D and 3D) work area.
+A variety of resources are available in the Studio including high-power workstations, two small-group meeting rooms, a large collaborative space, and a 3D printing and digitizing (2D and 3D) work area.
 Presentation tools include Apple TV-enabled projectors and monitors.
 A vast whiteboard wall is available for brainstorming, calculating, and planning.

 Student Fabrication Center

-The Student Fabrication Center is a brand new work area in rooms 225 and 230 of Driftmier.
+The Student Fabrication Center is a brand new work area in rooms 225 and 230 of the Driftmier Engineering Center.
 The College developed these areas for students working on a wide variety of project types – from design to prototyping, fabrication, and testing.
 The Fabrication Center’s areas are access-restricted.
 Students must take a training session to learn the basics to gain access the two main areas, the Design Workspace and the Digital Fabrication Shop.
 Within both spaces, sub-areas containing specialized tools and equipment require additional training for access.

 ► For a list of tools available, click here.